Zeeshan12340/CTF-Writeups/AmateursCTF-2023/pwn/ELFcrafting-v2/README.md

         db "/bin/sh"
 ```

-There are a couple of blogs you can find which go over this but they focus on just calling exit 42 or printing "hello world", this has been modifief to call /bin/sh.
+There are a couple of blogs you can find which go over this but they focus on just calling exit 42 or printing "hello world", this has been modified to call `/bin/sh`.

 Just `cat 32 | ./chall` to get the flag.